+The findings presented come from an analysis of national survey data performed by the Center for Business and Economic Research (CBER) at Valdosta State University.
 CBER conducts applied research for the business community and provides a conduit between the community and the expertise of the Langdale College of Business Administration faculty.
 The survey itself is conducted by The Council for Community and Economic Research, a nonprofit professional organization located in Arlington, VA.
 C2ER has been publishing quarterly measures of living cost differentials since 1968.

-For the second quarter of 2019, 255 communities in the United States collected price data.
+For the second quarter of 2022, 261 communities in the United States collected price data.
 The average index number for all participating communities is 100; each individual community's index should be read as a percentage of the average for all communities.
 This cost of living index measures relative prices for consumer goods and services only in the communities that participate in the process.
 No information on inflation (the general increase in prices over time) can be determined from these price indices.
 See www.coli.org for more information about the methodology behind the index.

-Cost of living data are useful as indicators of local economic conditions, but should be interpreted with caution.
+Cost of living data are useful as indicators of local economic conditions but should be interpreted with caution.
 A relatively low cost of living is not necessarily a positive attribute for a community; and a relatively high cost of living is not necessarily negative.
 For example, relatively low prices may encourage job and population migration into the area; or relative low prices may mean that the area is depressed, and jobs and individuals are moving out of the area.

-Author: Zulal S. Denaux, Ph.D.
-Professor of Economics Langdale College of Business Valdosta State University Phone: 229-219-1217 E-mail: zsdenaux@valdosta.edu For additional information, please contact: Center for Business and Economic Research Mike Beverly, Director Langdale College of Business Valdosta State University Phone: 229-333-7878 E-mail: hmbeverly@valdosta.edu
+Author:

+Zulal Denaux, Ph.D.

+Professor of Economics

+Langdale College of Business

+Valdosta State University

+Phone: 229-219-1217

+E-mail: zsdenaux@valdosta.edu

+For additional information, please contact:

+Center for Business and Economic Research

+Mike Beverly, Director Langdale College of Business

+Valdosta State University

+Phone: 229-333-7878

+E-mail: hmbeverly@valdosta.edu